harindaka/semantic-kernel-plugins-example/README.md

 #### Changing the AI Model used by Ollama

-You should be able to do this by updating the `docker/ollama/entrypoint.sh` and the `ModelId` setting in `appsettings.json`
+You should be able to do this by updating the `docker/ollama/entrypoint.sh` and the `modelId` setting in `appsettings.json`

 ## Usage